 That being said.

 This week I was forced to do some thinking about some of my beliefs.
 It all began with an article about a podcast.
-That article inspired me to listen to the interview between Jen Hatmaker and Max Lucado.
-For those not “in the know” Jen Hatmaker is a very touchy-feely, fairly well-known author, blogger and Christian influencer who hosts a popular podcast.
-She markets herself as an Evangelical but promotes liberal views on theology, gender issues, and is a supporter of gay marriage.
-She has said on more than one occasion she believes homosexual relationships can be “holy”.
+That article inspired me to listen to an interview between Jen Hatmaker and Max Lucado.
+Jen Hatmaker is a touchy-feely, fairly well-known author, blogger and Christian influencer who hosts a popular podcast.
+She markets herself as an Evangelical but promotes liberal views on theology, gender issues, and gay marriage.
+She believes homosexual relationships can be “holy”.

-Max Lucado is a much-loved and well-known Evangelical author and pastor who has a reputation for being conservative in his views.
+Max Lucado is a much-loved and well-known Evangelical author and pastor with a reputation for being conservative in his views.
 He implied several times during the interview he doesn’t agree with her on every issue but he was incredibly generous with his praise and he essentially endorsed her ministry.

 Throughout their discussion Max Lucado made it clear he believes unity in the Body of Christ should be a very high priority for believers.
 As long as Christians agree on the “fundamentals of Christianity” little else matters.
 The fundamentals include belief in the life, sacrificial death and resurrection of Jesus Christ.
 Max Lucado is not the only Christian who feels those issues are the only issues Christians should divide over.
 Those have been the standard for Christian fellowship for decades.

 I would never encourage professing Christians to be unkind to other professing Christians or anyone else.
 The Bible is clear that Christians should be known by their love for one another.
 Therefore, meanness and hate is never acceptable (John 13:35).